nasa/cumulus/docs/workflows/cumulus-task-message-flow.md

 #### Preparation Step 3: Load nested event

 Using the config returned from the previous step, load nested event resolves templates for the final config and input to send to the task's application code.
-Read more on URL Templating in the [Protocol section](protocol.html#url-templating).

 ## Task Application Code